ueokande/vim-vixen/README.md

 ### Blacklist

 The blacklist allows you to disable the plugin for certain pages by URL patterns.
-For instance, when you describe `"*.slack.com"`, the plugin is disabled on any Slack rooms.
+For instance, you could use `"*.slack.com"` to disable the plugin on all Slack channels.
 In addition, you can also specify path patterns, such as `"example.com/mail/*"`.

 ```json